OUR FIRM IS NO LONGER ACCEPTING CLAIROL PRODUCTS CASES

-We are currently pursuing class action lawsuits on behalf of women have been deceived by Clairol’s representations regarding their Clairol’s Balsam Color hair dyeing kit (also labeled as “The Balsam Color Kit”).
+We are currently pursuing class action lawsuits in multiple states on behalf of women have been deceived by Clairol’s representations regarding their Clairol’s Balsam Color hair dyeing kit (also labeled as “The Balsam Color Kit”).
 Although Clairol’s Balsam Color Kit is marketed as “designed to give” the user “vibrant” and “shiny” hair, make from a “luxurious formula”, “enriched with conditioning botanicals to coat each strand” that “softens hair”, “hydrates locks for soft, silky hair”, and that is “available in 16 shades”, the Product also contains caustic ingredients such as p-Phenylenediamine (“PPD”).
 PPD is a harsh chemical dye that is widely used in not only hair color, but it is also used in the textile industry, dying furs, ink cartridges for printing, oils, greases, and other industrial uses.

 In 2006, PPD was named contact allergen of the year by the American Contact Dermatitis Society and the U.S. Consumer Product Safety Commission has determined that PPD is one of five substances meeting the definition of a “strong sensitizer”; specifically, PPD and products that contain PPD are deemed to “have a significant potential for causing hypersensitivity”.
 The U.S. Centers for Disease Control and Prevention has determined PPD “may have effects on the kidneys, resulting in kidney impairment” and the U.S. Environmental Protection Agency has noted several acute and significant health problems related to PPD exposure:

 - Systemic Anaphylaxis;

 - Eye Irritation and Tearing;

 - Eczematoid contact dermatitis.